amplitude/amplitude-docs/content/collections/destination-catalog/en/facebook-ads.md

     - [User level](https://www.facebook.com/ads/manage/customaudiences/tos.php)
     - Business level: visit https://business.facebook.com/ads/manage/customaudiences/tos.php?business_id={BUSINESS_ID} to validate your acceptation of the rules at the business level.
 (Note: replace {BUSINESS_ID} with your own)
     - Ad account level: for each ad account you use, verify that their terms of service are accepted.
 To do so, use the following URL by replacing {ACCOUNT_ID} with your ad account IDs (act_xxxx format): https://www.facebook.com/ads/manage/customaudiences/tos?{ACCOUNT_ID}.
-  - After you verify the acceptance of all terms, disconnect and reconnect the Facebook Ads (Cohort sync) integration.
+  - After you accept all terms, disconnect and reconnect the Facebook Ads (Cohort sync) integration.

 **Facebook didn't connect to Business Manager.** For security reasons, Facebook requires that ad accounts are associated with Business Manager.
 This integration doesn't work unless you've enabled Business Manager for your ad account.